pjbartlein/REarthSysSci/docs/md/install_netCDF.md

 You can check that the utilities have been installed by opening a Command (cmd) window and typing `ncdump`.
 This should produce a listing of the options.

-To use `ncdump` to view the contents of netCDF files, open a new Command (cmd window in the folder with the netCDF file.
+To use `ncdump` to view the contents of netCDF files, open a new Command (cmd) window in the folder with the netCDF file.

 - browse to the folder with the netCDF file;
-- type "cmd" (no quotes) in the address bar and hit enter,
+- type "`cmd`" (no quotes) in the address bar and hit enter,
 - a cmd window should open up.

+Then, in the Command window, typing:

+- `ncdump filename.nc` will show a brief listing of the dimensions variables and attributes;
+- `ncdump -c filename.nc` will show the above, plus the explicit values of the dimension variables;
+- `nccump -ct filename.nc` will show the above, with the time variable recoded into some kind of human-readable form.

 On Windows, the CDO and NCO utilities can be installed in the "Windows Subsystem for Linux (WSL 2) [[https://learn.microsoft.com/en-us/windows/wsl/about]](https://learn.microsoft.com/en-us/windows/wsl/about)